Board Bill No. 200

 B. Enter into any agreement with the City, any other public agency, any person, firm, or corporation to effect any of the provisions contained in Sections 71.790 through 71.808 R.S.Mo.;

-C. Contract and be contracted with, sue and be sued and provide for insurance of all projects and property owned or managed by the District and for insurance covering all members of the Board of Commissioners and employees and agents of the District, risks and with such limits as the Board of Commissioners may deem proper;
+C. Contract and be contracted with, sue and be sued and provide for insurance of all projects and property owned or managed by the District and for insurance covering all members of the Board of Commissioners and employees and agents of the District, providing for coverage of such risks and with such limits as the Board of Commissioners may deem proper;

 D. Accept gifts, grants, loans or contributions from the City, the United States of America, the State of Missouri, political subdivisions, foundations, other public or private agencies, individuals, partnerships, or corporations; and

-The tax levy authorized in Section Two shall not be effective unless and until the following proposition, submitted to the qualified voters residing in the District at the City-wide election to be held on August 2, 1994, shall receive in its favor the votes of the majority of the qualified voters voting at said election for or against said proposition.
+The tax levy authorized in Section Two shall not be effective unless and until the following proposition, submitted to the qualified voters residing in the District at a special election in the District to be held on November 4, 2008, shall receive in its favor the votes of the majority of the qualified voters voting at said election for or against said proposition.
 Said proposition shall be in substantially the following form:

-Shall a tax of $.30 per $100.00 valuation be imposed on all real property located in the Soulard Special Business District as defined in Ordinance No._____, approved ____________, ( Board Bill No. _______) for the purposes of enhancing security and protection of the District as set forth in said Ordinance for the tax years 1994, 1995, 1996, 1997 and 1998 only?____ YES ____ NO
+Shall a tax not to exceed sixty-eight cents ($.68) per $100.00 valuation be imposed for the tax years, 2014, 2015, 2016, 2017 and 2018 on all real property located in the Tower Grove South Concerned Citizens Special Business District as defined in Ordinance No._____, approved ____________, ( Board Bill No. –) for the purposes as set forth in said Ordinance?